Connor-Whisman/Calculator-Test/README.md

 In Conclusion:
 --------------
 I really enjoyed putting this project together!
 It seems like it would be pretty simple at first, but it definitely tested my skills in more than one way.
-I think the biggest thing I've learned from it, is that it's time to learn a front-end framework for my web developement projects.
+I think my biggest takeaway is that it's time to learn a front-end framework for web developement projects.
 I've begun to read up on React.js and am looking forward to being knowledgeable in how the modern-day, front-end developer approches things.